Share this

 Your legal responsibilities as an employer

-As far as the Health and Safety Act goes, so long as it is reasonably practicable, it is an employer’s duty to ensure the health, safety, and welfare of all employees in the workplace.
+As far as the Health and Safety Act goes, so long as it is reasonably practicable, it is an employer’s duty to ensure the health, safety and welfare of all employees in the workplace.

 It is important that you are vigilant and take the appropriate corrective actions to avoid accidents and injuries.
 However, just because you put a wet floor sign out doesn’t mean that it will be enough for you to avoid liability following an accident.
 If it is discovered that an adequate risk assessment hadn’t been completed or if the accident was avoidable, you could still face litigation or your employee’s seeking compensation, which can be costly.

-There is a fine line as to where the responsibility lies following an accident, whether the onus is on the employee or the organisation.
+There is a fine line as to where the responsibility lies following an accident, whether the onus is on the employee or the organization.
 For that reason, being able to prove that you have completed an adequate risk assessment, put preventative measures into place, and that the employee has completed the relevant training, is vital if you are to avoid taking blame for an incident.

-How can slips, trips, and falls in the workplace be avoided?
+How can slips, trips and falls in the workplace be avoided?

 So, we’ve covered why it is so important for your business to conduct an adequate risk assessment.
 But what can you do to prevent incidents in the first place?
 It goes without saying that choosing the appropriate actions will vary and be dependent on your industry.
 However, that isn’t to say there aren’t a series of best practices that all businesses can follow.